Top tips for managing eczema

 - Avoid heavy blankets and quilts on the bed – soft cotton or silk sheets are recommended and a thin cotton blanket or a lightweight sleeping bag in cooler weather.

-- Keep fingernails short and clean – this can help prevent damage to skin from scratching.
+- Keep fingernails short and clean – this can help stop damage to skin from scratching.

 - Remove prickly materials such as clothing tags if the child’s skin is affected by them.